+- Manage Encryption Keys

-Edit, upload, and download HSM-protected certificates with the Shield Platform Encryption Bring Your Own Key service
+- Edit, upload, and download HSM-protected certificates with the Shield Platform Encryption Bring Your Own Key service

+- Manage Certificates

+AND

-Manage CertificatesANDCustomize Application
+Customize Application

+- AND

+- Manage Encryption Keys

-Generate and Wrap Your Key Material
+Generate and Wrap BYOK Key Material

-Generate a random number as your tenant secret.
-Then calculate an SHA256 hash of the secret, and encrypt it with the public key from the certificate you generated.
+Generate a random number as your BYOK tenant secret.
+Then calculate an SHA256 hash of the secret, and encrypt it with the public key from the BYOK-compatible certificate you generated.